nansencenter/sentinel1denoised/README.md

 ## Experimental scripts

-Sub-directories in `s1denoise/experimentalData` contain scripts for training the noise scaling and power balancing coefficients and extra scaling.
+Sub-directories in `s1denoise/training` and `s1denoise/validation` contain scripts for training and validation of the noise scaling and power balancing coefficients and extra scaling.
 See README files in these sub-dirs for details.

 ## License
 The project is licensed under the GNU general public license version 3.